 You may sometimes see something like 20-60X80 in the item’s name.
 This means that the magnification varies from 20x to 60x (a zoomable eyepiece) and the lens size is 80mm.

 Portability is one of the top consideration for buyers especially if they are always traveling.
 Is it small enough to fit the trunk of your car with all the other stuff or in your backpack?
 Is it so heavy that carrying it with you into the wilderness becomes a pain?
 Can you carry it anywhere you like without causing you any trouble?
+Or are just going to watch birds at the bird feeder in your backyard?
 These are just the questions that you need to have in mind before making a decision.
 Also, you need to ensure that no matter how good the quality and the price is, heavy and bulky spotting scopes will just be a waste of time and money.

 Another consideration in buying a scope are the accessories.
 Primarily, you need to check if the spotting scope needs a tripod where it will be mounted most of the time.
 Generally, spotting scopes need a tripod for two reasons – stability and accuracy of the viewing angle.
 Accessories need not be expensive.
 For as long as they serve their purpose, you may settle on less expensive products.